-How Can I Make My Office More Fun?
+How Can I Make My Workplace and Work Environment More Fun?

 Of course, people go to work to, well, work.
 But that doesn't mean that you can't enjoy yourself.
 After all, we spend the bulk of our lives working, and it'd be a lot better if you had some fun doing it.

-You can make your office more fun by hosting workplace team-building activities during off hours, on lunch hours or after work during happy hours.
-There are tons of team-building activities and office games from which to choose.
+You can make your office more fun and build tighter culture at work by hosting fun, team-building activities during off hours or during special team-building events.
+There are tons of different activities and office games from which to choose.

 What Are the Best Team-Building Activities for Work?